MPhil or PhD Electronics, Computing or Mathematics*

 Careers and employability

 With the prestige of a PhD on your CV, you can progress in your present job or seek new career opportunities in a range of areas such as research and teaching in universities, industrial research centres or publicly funded bodies.
 You can also enter management at a senior level within industrial companies.

 What our students say

 Live sound reinforcement is plagued by comb-filtering due to the interaction of coherent signals stemming from multiple loudspeakers, resulting in position-dependent listening experiences.
-This research focuses on developing a practical solution to this problem using what's known as Diffuse Signal Processing (DiSP).
+Jonathan’s research focuses on developing a practical solution to this problem using what is known as Diffuse Signal Processing (DiSP).
 DiSP produces decorrelated signals which do not result in severe comb-filtering, thus reducing frequency response variance across a listening area.
 There are several potential applications of DiSP in live sound, most notably within subwoofer systems, monitor wedges, microphone arrays, loudspeaker crossovers and line arrays.
 Research is being carried out into developing an appropriate DiSP algorithm.
 Algorithms are being evaluated with bespoke acoustic modelling software (for objective analysis) and in-depth subjective evaluations.
-Once a suitable and effective processing option is defined, a prototype will be developed and tested in a controlled environment and later in-situ at live events around the UK and USA.
+Once a suitable and effective processing option is defined, a prototype will be tested in a controlled environment and later in-situ at live events around the UK and USA.

 Ian McKenzie - spatial sound through tissue conduction